 The Laki eruption affected more than just Iceland, though.
 As poisonous clouds of sulfur dioxide gas drifted into the atmosphere, global temperatures dropped, throwing human agriculture out of whack.
 Crops in Europe began to fail, and even regions as far south as India suffered debilitating droughts.
 It's estimated that a staggering 6 million people across the globe were killed by Laki, making it the deadliest volcanic eruption in recorded history.

-If Bárðarbunga does erupt, it's impossible to know how it will develop, but politicians and scientists are taking the necessary precautions necessary to prepare the country for the best- and worst-case scenarios.
+If Bárðarbunga or Katla does erupt, it's impossible to know how it will develop, but politicians and scientists are taking the necessary precautions necessary to prepare the country for the best- and worst-case scenarios.

-While Icelanders play the waiting game with Bárðarbunga, here's a brief visual tour of some of the country's most beautiful volcanic and geothermal creations.
+While Icelanders play the waiting game, here's a brief visual tour of some of the country's most beautiful volcanic and geothermal creations.
 Turbulent geysers, ancient mountains, steaming fumaroles, craggy volcanic slopes, serene crater lakes, bubbling mudpots — they're all awe-inspiring reminders of how beautiful yet dangerous our ever-changing planet can be.

 These steaming geothermal currents are found in Kerlingarfjöll, a mountain range located in the central highlands of Iceland.